VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   object one target is discovered.
 If the endpoint is backed by a pod, all additional container ports of the pod, not bound to an endpoint port, are discovered as targets as well.

-  Available meta labels for `role: endpointslice`:
+  Available meta labels for `role: endpointslice` during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

   * `__meta_kubernetes_namespace`: The namespace of the endpoints object.
   * `__meta_kubernetes_endpointslice_name`: The name of endpointslice object.